 - Back problems: Treatment of back pain varies according to the underlying cause and often spans across a variety of health care settings.
 Common treatments include pain management including through medication use, rehabilitation and allied health services, and in extreme cases, spinal surgery.
 Top of page

-Programmes that support management and treatment of musculoskeletal conditions include:
+Programs that support management and treatment of musculoskeletal conditions include:

 - The Medicare Benefits Schedule, which provides subsidies for patient care and includes Medicare items for the planning and management of chronic and terminal conditions.
 Eligible patients can also be referred by a GP for up to five Medicare subsidised allied health services that are directly related to the treatment of their chronic condition, including musculoskeletal conditions.

-- The Pharmaceutical Benefits Scheme (PBS) continues to provide subsidies for medicines used in the treatment of musculoskeletal conditions and pain management.
+- The Pharmaceutical Benefits Scheme continues to provide subsidies for medicines used in the treatment of musculoskeletal conditions and pain management.

 - Significant investments in arthritis research through the National Health and Medical Research Council (NHMRC) for research into arthritic and rheumatoid conditions.
 Improving the care of patients with multiple and complex chronic diseases, including musculoskeletal conditions, has also been identified by the NHMRC as a major focus in its 2013-15 Strategic Plan.

-Funding is also provided to Arthritis Australia to improve consumer awareness and to build and implement a local exercise programme on a national level.
+Funding is also provided to Arthritis Australia to improve consumer awareness and to build and implement a local exercise program on a national level.
 Similarly, Osteoporosis Australia receives funding to maintain and update resource materials, improve osteoporosis management in primary care and deliver an exercise program focussing on building bone strength and density.
 Top of page